philipmjohnson/flutter_agc_mockup_5/README.md

 First, clone or fork this repo and download the source code to your local computer.

-Second, set up a Firestore database.
-You can follow the [Firestore Setup Cheat Sheet](https://courses.ics.hawaii.edu/mobile-application-development/morea/data/reading-firestore-setup-cheat-sheet.html).
+Invoke `flutter run` to run the system.
+You can ask Philip for credentials to login as a test user.

-Third, you will want to initialize your Firestore database with example data.
-There is example data in the assets/initialData directory.
+The system is connected to a Firestore database, which was initialized with example data from the assets/initialData directory.
 The most convenient way we know to upload JSON files to Firestore is through Firefoo.
 For further information, see these [instructions for uploading data to Firestore with Firefoo](https://courses.ics.hawaii.edu/mobile-application-development/morea/data/reading-firefoo.html).

 Important note: when initializing the database with sample data, you must tell Firestore to use the "id" field in the sample data as the documentID.
-The system code depends upon that equivalency.
+This system is designed to depend upon that equivalency.

+If you want to try setting up this system to use a different Firestore database, you can follow the [Firestore Setup Cheat Sheet](https://courses.ics.hawaii.edu/mobile-application-development/morea/data/reading-firestore-setup-cheat-sheet.html).